 Let’s look at various scholarships that Indian students can avail.
 Most of them vary in their extent as well criteria for qualification.
 So, go through the requirements individually and shortlist the ones that can be applicable in your case.

-A. Generic scholarships for studying abroad
+A. Indian scholarships for studying abroad

 1. Inlaks Study Abroad Scholarships